Dujunju/SPIMT/README.md

 The simulation architecture was implemented based on some off-the-shelf libraries, such as Astropy, Skyfield, and Astroquery.
 A demo script written in Python code is available here.

+## Some packages are required：

++ numpy
++ pandas
++ scipy
++ astropy
++ skyfield
++ astroquery
++ photutils

+## Contents

++ spimt.py: the main module of SPIMT.
++ exam_target.py:  a demo script to generate a fits image in target tracking mode.
+  + target.fits:  the fits image to mimic in target tracking mode.
+  + SIMU_target.fits: the simulated fits image in ADU corresponding to target.fits
+  + eSIMU_target.fits: the simulated fits image in photon-electron correspongding to target.fits.

++ exam_sidereal.py:  a demo script to generate a fits image in sidereal tracking mode.
+  + sidereal.fits:  the fits image to mimic in sidereal tracking mode.
+  + SIMU_sidereal.fits: the simulated fits image in ADU corresponding to sidereal.fits
+  + eSIMU_sidereal.fits: the simulated fits image in photon-electron correspongding to sidereal.fits.

++ exam_parking.py:  a demo script to generate a fits image in parking tracking mode.
+  + parking.fits:  the fits image to mimic in parking tracking mode.
+  + SIMU_parking.fits: the simulated fits image in ADU corresponding to parking.fits
+  + eSIMU_parking.fits: the simulated fits image in photon-electron correspongding to parking.fits.

+##